ilias-lp/canary-weather-etl/README.md

-# Cloud based ETL design for historical weather database
+# Cloud based setup for historical weather database

+In this personal data engineering project, the aim is to set up a cloud based database comprising an extensive set of historical weather parameters for several recent years across multiple locations in Canary Islands.
+The use case of such database is finding out best spots and periods for various sorts of activities (hiking, surfing, beach, etc.) that depend on weather conditions.
+Next to setting up a bulk of historical data, monthly periodic updates are a part of the scope for keeping the database content relevant and up-to-date.

 **Project Outline:**

-- Data scope and sources overview
-- Extraction of historical raw data in JSON format via API calls with Lambda function from multiple sources
-- Merging and transformation of raw data with AWS Glue into one dataset in Parquet format stored in S3 bucket
-- Data cataloging with Glue catalogue and ad-hoc querying with Athena
-- Setting up periodic update pipeline for current data that runs automatically through Eventbridge, Lambda, S3 and Glue services
+Amazon Web Services (AWS) platform will be used as cloud platform for the whole Extract, Transform and Load (ETL) sequence.

 ![Cloud ETL pipeline](https://github.com/user-attachments/assets/2b32e185-5ca7-45ef-8694-9f6d033fea8c)